220118-UTA-JAVA-GCP-EM/NotesAndDemos/Week2/sql.md

 -   Composite keys: a key that uses more than one column
 -   Not null: the column must have data
--   Unqiue: no two records entered into this column can be the same
+-   Unique: no two records entered into this column can be the same
 -   Primary key: denotes that this column is a primary key
 -   Foreign key: denotes that this column is pointing to an attribute on another table
 -   Default: creates a default value if now is given